showell-labs/react-native-fs-fork/README.md

 ```
 **VERIFIED:** Android.

-Reads the content of given absolute path.
+Lists the content of given absolute path.
 - `path` &mdash; **string** &mdash; Path.
-- Resolves to an array of [ReadDirItemT] objects.
+- Resolves to an array of [ReadDirResItemT] objects.

 ### readDirAssets()
 [readDirAssets()]: #readdirassets